 A qualified divorce lawyer should be skilled in negotiating matters with your spouse’s lawyer.
 We can present evidence that supports your goals in a persuasive manner and can advise you when compromise may be a wise choice.
 Many issues can be settled by sitting down in negotiations with your spouse and their attorney.

-In mediation, you and your spouse (and your attorney) will sit down with a neutral mediator who will listen to your arguments and help to facilitate compromise.
+In mediation, you and your spouse (and your divorce attorney in Texas) will sit down with a neutral mediator who will listen to your arguments and help to facilitate compromise.
 Mediation is faster and more cost-effective than taking a case to court and can often be successful in resolving contested matters.

 Finally, if you cannot resolve a certain matter out of court, you want an attorney who understands how to effectively litigate contested matters in front of a judge.
 Our contested divorce lawyer has extensive experience representing clients in court and will fight for your rights and goals.